YSD BLOG

 The Secret of Change and How to Build the New | Your Safety Department

 Everyone says change is hard.
 Maybe that is why we have so many people who have addictions that are so hard to stop.
-Many companies have difficult times in changing processes, procedures and people for that matter.
-But if we ever want to get more out of life we have to give up the bad behaviors that are holding us back, the bad processes that are slowing us down, and maybe the misaligned people that are creating havoc in our lives and identify what we really want.
+Many companies have a difficult time changing processes, procedures, and people for that matter.
+But if we ever want to get more out of life we have to give up the bad behaviors that are holding us back, the bad processes that are slowing us down, and maybe the misaligned people that are creating havoc in our lives and identify what we want.

 Leading Change